SemaIstek/SemaIstek/README.md

 - 👀 I’m interested in programming.
 - 🌱 I'm a participant of the PowerCoders.
 - 💞️ I’m looking to collaborate on developer.
-- 📫 I’m currently learning java and python.
+- 📫 I’m currently learning JavaScript and Python.

 <!---
 SemaIstek/SemaIstek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.